svt/gradle-yapp-publisher-plugin/README.md

 * Why another publisher plugin ?

 At the time of starting this plugin there was none found that had all the features this one has.
+I wanted an easy way to just drop in some configurations and publish to many places.
+And then it grew.

 ## The plugin abstracts: